ZenonSeth/logistica/README.md

 # Tools

-## Network Info Tool
+## Hyperspanner
-When used on a Logistica node it will show which network, if any, the node is part of.
+A multipurpose engineering tool.
+Use on nodes for network info.
+Can also reverse poliarity of Photonizers (a craft-item), which is required for crafting certain machines.